framedsc/Sitesource/markdown/the_photomode_wishlist.md

 Being able to make the characters more expressive can go a long way in improving portraits and making games feel more alive through shots.
 Full body poses or animation triggers and different facial expressions are of course welcome.

-More granularity and control here is appreciated, such as allowing the player to move the head or their eyes of the character into a specific direction.
+More granularity and control here is appreciated, such as allowing the player to move the head or the eyes of the character into a specific direction.
 It helps with setting up a desired composition, as well as connecting with the character better.

 ### Move characters/objects around